 Whether it’s coincidental timing or carefully thought out, cats always seem to time their bowel movements to coincide with dinnertime.
 This is enough to put anyone off their food.

 Needy cats will do this because they have stopped receiving attention while their owners eat.
-If the litter tray is too close to the dining area, humans will be more sensitive to the smell.
+Humans will be more sensitive to the smell if the litter tray is too close to the dining area.
 The cat then gets the attention it craves.